HomeOfVapourSynthEvolution/VapourSynth-BM3D/README.md

     The temporal radius for denoising, valid range [1, 16].<br />
     For each processed frame, (radius * 2 + 1) frames will be requested, and the filtering result will be returned to these frames by bm3d.VAggregate.<br />
     Increasing radius only increases tiny computational cost in block-matching and aggregation, and will not affect collaborative filtering, but the memory consumption can grow quadratically.<br />
-    Thus, feel free to use large radius if your RAM is large enough :D
+    Thus, feel free to use large radius as long as your RAM is large enough :D

 - ps_num:<br />
     The number of matched locations used for predictive search, valid range [1, group_size].<br />